All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Fantastic Foxes: She has eaten a Mythical Zoan fruit that allows her to turn into a nine-tailed fox spirit, and even take the appearance of other people.

-- The Fashionista: Despite being a pirate, she has sense of fashion, as she wears a cape and pink pants to make the uniform more fashionable, and complains that she wants to get rid of it.
+- The Fashionista: Despite being a pirate, Catarina has a sense of fashion, as she wears a cape and pink pants to make the uniform more fashionable, and complains that she wants to get rid of it.
+After the time-skip, she sports a new piratesque look.

-- Gag Nose: Just to make her even uglier, she has a long witchlike nose.
+- Gag Nose: Just to make her even uglier, Catarina has a long witchlike nose.

-- Kick the Dog: Mockingly tells Moria that he should be pleased that she and Shilew murdered Absalom due to his "liking" corpses.
+- Kick the Dog: Mockingly tells Moria that he should be pleased that she and Shiryu murdered Absalom due to his "liking" corpses.

 - Off with His Head!: She's infamous for decapitating beautiful women and adding their heads to her collection.

-- Red Baron: "Crescent Moon Hunter", due to killing beautiful women for their heads.
+- Red Baron: Her title is "Crescent Moon Hunter", due to killing beautiful women for their heads.

 - Signature Laugh: Her laugh is a lady-like "Murunfuffuffu!"